 Doulas Seen As Key To Battling Maternal, Infant Death Among San Diego's Black Community

-The nightmares hit Sharavyn Johnson not too long after a pink line on a pregnancy test told her she was with child.
-Johnson and her wife, Nasira, were elated that the reciprocal in vitro fertilization was a success, but that was quickly followed by Johnson's terrible dreams she or their baby would die during birth.
+The nightmares hit Sharavyn not too long after a pink line on a pregnancy test told her she was with child.
+Sharavyn and her wife, Nasira, were elated that the reciprocal in vitro fertilization was a success, but that was quickly followed by Sharavyn's terrible dreams she or their baby would die during birth.

 Pregnancy-related deaths per 100,000 births

 American Indian/Alaska Native: 9.4

 Source: CDC, 2016

 Sharavyn said she was so worried about becoming one of the rare but worrisome 700 annual maternal deaths in the U.S., she wrote a letter to her unborn child.

 "I remember saying that I loved him, and that if anything did happen, I tried my hardest to hold on," Sharavyn said.

 But Venice Cotton, a doula, helped put Sharavyn and her wife at ease.
 She is trained by the nonprofit For the Village to provide emotional support and information before, during and after childbirth.

 "They trust us to be able to explain to them what’s going on and let them make the right decision," Cotton said.